Unity-Technologies/MeshSyncDCCPlugins/Documentation~/en/Installation.md

 ## Blender

-1. Locate the appropriate zip file for Blender from the folder under `Packages/MeshSync DCC Plugins/Editor/Plugins~` using a file explorer and uncompress the zip file.
+1. Open `Packages/MeshSync DCC Plugins/Editor/Plugins~` folder using a file explorer and uncompress the appropriate zip file for Blender.
 1. Start Blender
 1. Depending on the Blender version, the installation is a bit different.
    - Blender 2.79: